starius/ScPrime/modules/renter/README.md

 module whose functionality is largely wrapped by the Contractor.

 ### Pubaccess Blacklist
-The Pubaccess Blacklist module manages the list of skylinks that the Renter wants blacklisted.
+The Pubaccess Blacklist module manages the list of publinks that the Renter wants blacklisted.
 It also manages persisting the blacklist in a ACID and performant manner.